Thread: Tired of so called "MMA" in UFC

 - Join Date

-I can't read that kind of thing anymore.
-My doctor says my blood pressure is already too high."Prison is for rapists, thieves and murderers.
+Haha.
+I guess my brain put those kinds of stupid rants on auto ignore."Prison is for rapists, thieves and murderers.
 If you lock someone up for smoking a plant that makes them happy, you're the fucking criminal." - Joe Rogan

 El Guapo says dance!